dtchepak/lets-lens/notes.md

 Quick tour of `makePrisms`, `makeLenses` and `makeClassy` for template haskell. e.g. `makeClassy ''Persan` which generates `HasPerson` typeclass, including delegating for hierarchies.
 There's also `makeFields` (class for each field, `HasFirstName` for example) but Ed doesn't recommend this (clashes with `makeClassy`, is a bit messy).

+Audience Q: prism clarification.
+Answer: Prisms handle 0 or 1.
+Each `Json` has a `JsonString` data constructor.
+If i have a `Json` i have 0 or one `JsonString`.
+Prism will handle this.
+If we had `(String, Int)` instead, we always have 1 `String`, so can use Lens.
+Prism's handle "does this have a String?".

+Cons prism example.
+All lists _may_ have a single head an tail.
+Otherwise it is `[]`.
+So this is a prism.

+Aside: GHC pattern synonyms. (as of 7.10).
+Useful for defining prisms.